jgabrielmaia/jgabrielmaia/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Alter Solutions as a consultant for Farfetch
+- 🔭 I’m currently working at Alter Solutions
-- 🌱 I’m currently learning Machine Learning Engineering
 - 📫 How to reach me: jgabrielmaia@outlook.com
 - 😄 Pronouns: He/Him